Pill Splitting Can Save Money, But Talk to Your Doctor First

 Here are other concerns you should be aware of regarding pill splitting.

 Splitting—Not Safe for All Drugs

-In a 2002 study in American Journal of Managed Care, researchers studied if pill splitting can reduce the cost of drugs without compromising their safety and effectiveness.
+In a study in the American Journal of Managed Care, researchers studied if pill splitting can reduce the cost of drugs without compromising their safety and effectiveness.
 They also set out to identify the drugs that are most appropriate for splitting.
 These researchers examined the pharmacy records of a managed care plan at Massachusetts General Hospital in Boston.

-- Those manufactured as capsules
+- Manufactured as capsules

-- Drugs available in only one dose
+- Available in only one dose

 - Prepackaged pills, such as birth control pills

-- Those that cannot easily be broken
+- Cannot easily be broken

 Talk to Your Doctor Before You Split Pills

 Do not split pills without first discussing the safety of the practice for each of your medications with your doctor.
 For some patients, pill splitting is unwise, resulting in uneven dosing and ineffective treatment.
-Patients who have the following issues may want to avoid pill splitting:
+People who have the following issues may want to avoid pill splitting: